 There are many options for improving the appearance of your lips to make them fuller and to reduce the associated fine lines and wrinkles.
-Injections or implants can enhance and improve your natural look.
+Lip injections or implants can enhance and improve your natural look.
 The upper and lower lips can be “outlined” by injecting a thin line of Restylane® or Hylaform along the vermillion border and can also be made fuller with fat injections.
-Lip enhancement procedures are contraindicated in patients with certain diseases such as diabetes, lupus, and blood clotting problems and should also not be performed in people who have active cold sores or extensive scarring of the lips.
+Lip enhancement procedures such as lip fillers or lip implants are contraindicated in patients with certain diseases such as diabetes, lupus, and blood clotting problems and should also not be performed in people who have active cold sores or extensive scarring of the lips.
 Lip enhancement is performed using a topical anesthetic with or without a dental block.

 Many people say that they are afraid to have their lips enhanced because you see so many celebrities with “bee-stung” lips.
 Lip enhancement can be done in such a subtle way that no one will be able to tell that your lips have been injected at all.
 It can offer a pretty and feminizing effect, especially in lips that have lost definition with age.

-There may be bruising and swelling following any dermal filler treatment.
+There may be bruising and swelling following any lip filler treatment.
 Itching and mild discomfort is not uncommon.
 You may develop asymmetries or irregularities that can usually be corrected with massage or additional injections.
-Some substances such as bovine collagen require pre treatment testing for allergic reactions.
+Before you choose your lip filler, some substances such as bovine collagen require pre treatment testing for allergic reactions.
 Although less than three percent of people are allergic to bovine collagen, a reaction may cause itching, hives, redness, and prolonged swelling.
 With a few exceptions, most commercially available filling substances have no anesthetic added, making injections somewhat uncomfortable.
 Topical anesthetic agents are often used for numbing and a dental or lip block may be utilized for very sensitive areas like the lips and around the mouth.